trilisser/nCoV_analysis/README.md

 * If there is a deletion, it is marked as "del".
 * If a position is not read, it is marked as "X".

-The "num_of_X" column shows a number of unread ("X") key positions (to realtively assess of read quality) The three last columns show presence or absence of mutations in three especially concern positions (N501Y;	E484K;	K417N).
+The "num_of_X" column shows a number of unread ("X") key positions (to realtively assess of read quality).
+The three last columns show presence or absence of mutations in three especially concern positions (N501Y;	E484K;	K417N).

 Just try the example alignment!
 It is easier than it sounds :)